pekrau/CouchDB2/README.md

   -q, --password_question
                         ask for the password by interactive input -o FILEPATH, --output FILEPATH
-                        write output to the given file (usually JSON format) --indent INT          indentation level for JSON format output file -y, --yes             do not ask for confirmation (delete, destroy) -v, --verbose         print more information
+                        write output to the given file (JSON format) --indent INT          indentation level for JSON format output file -y, --yes             do not ask for confirmation (delete, destroy) -v, --verbose         print more information